MergeaSergiu/personal_finance_cli_manager/README.md

 - The user can search transactions and filter data using specific criteria.

-- System to ensure data consistency and integrity
+- System ensures data consistency and integrity